 Since we were children, we have dreamed of seeing these cute and funny animals in their natural environment while basking in the sun or diving into the waves searching for food.
 Anyone who has seen advertisements or cartoons, such as the Penguins of Madagascar, became fond of this little black and white animal that certainly inspires a lot of sweetness.
 We made the dream true during our trip to South Africa, where two large colonies of penguins live.

 The African Penguins were formerly called the ”jackass Penguin” because of their donkey-like braying call.
 They breed on 25 islands and 3 mainland sites between Algoa Bay in South Africa and central Namibia and nowhere else in the world.
-It‘s the only Penguin that breeds in Africa.
-They feed mainly on oil rich fish that occur in the upper water, squid and small crustaceans.
-The Penguins are social breeders and nest in colonies, but defend an area around the nest site.
+It‘s the only penguin that breeds in Africa.
+They feed mainly on oil-rich fish in the upper water, squid and small crustaceans.
+The Penguins are social breeders and nest in colonies but defend an area around the nest site.